W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 {% if showCommentary %}
 ::: details Commentary
 (2) The Course states that the basis of our difficulties is the authority problem, a psychological concept which is redefined in religious terms.
 In the Course’s view this problem rests on the belief that we, rather than God, created ourselves.
-This strange belief is illustrated by the current emphasis in psychology on the ‘self-concept’, which implies that it is up to us to define and change our own reality as we see fit.
-This might be regarded as a modern versio of the situation found in the book of Genesis, in which Adam and Eve decided that they would be ‘other’ than God and have a will that was separated from His. … And indeed, most of us continually reäffirm the belief that we are separate from our Creator every second of our lives.
+This strange belief is illustrated by the current emphasis in psychology on the “self-concept’, which implies that it is up to us to define and change our own reality as we see fit.
+This might be regarded as a modern versio of the situation found in the book of Genesis, in which Adam and Eve decided that they would be “other’ than God and have a will that was separated from His. … And indeed, most of us continually reaffirm the belief that we are separate from our Creator every second of our lives.
 (Wapnick, CP, p.5.)
 :::
 {% endif %}